mahaputrailhamawal/PacMail/README.md

 ## <div> PacMail App Deployment </div>

-Dokumen ini berisi garis besar proses deployment dari PacMail yang menggunakan Flask, React.js dan Docker.
-Proyek ini merupakan bagian dari proyek akhir dari kursus Fundamental DevOps dari pacmann.
+This document contains an outline of the deployment process of the PacMail application using Flask, React.js and Docker.
+This project is part of the final project of pacmann's DevOps Fundamentals course.

 ## <div> Tools </div>

+In this project there are several tools used, including:

 1. Docker.
 2. GitHub Action.